Snakehead (fish): World record

-As food
+According to the International Game Fish Association, two 13.61 kg giant snakeheads, both from Rawang, Malaysia are tied for the record.

+Culinary use

 Snakeheads are valuable food fish.
-Called nga yant in Burmese and in Manipur [Meiteilon] as porom, they are prized fish eaten in a variety of ways.
-In Vietnam, they are called cá lóc, cá quả, or cá chuối, and are prized in clay-pot, steamed, and pickled preparations.
+Called nga yant in Burmese and in Manipur [Meiteilon] porom, they are prized fish eaten in a variety of ways.
+In the southern Indian state of Kerala, it is used to make Varal curry, named after the Malayalam name of the state, Varal (Malayalam: വരാൽ).
+In Vietnam, they are called cá lóc, cá quả, or cá chuối, and are served in clay-pot, steamed, and pickled preparations.
 Larger species, such as C. striata, C. maculata, and Parachanna obscura, are farmed in aquaculture.
 In the United States, chefs have suggested controlling the snakehead invasion by serving them in restaurants.

 In Indonesia, snakehead fish, called ikan gabus, are served as the main parts of traditional dishes such as the Betawi people's pucung gabus, and considered to be a delicacy due to their rarity in the wild and in aquaculture, as they are harder to raise than other popular freshwater fish such as catfish and carp.
+In the Philippines, where it is called "haluan" (the Tagalogs call it "dalag"), it is a favorite among Maguindanaons and Iranuns.

 Classification

-The snakeheads comprise three extant genera:
+The snakeheads comprise two extant genera: